NotAShelf/blog.notashelf.dev/notes/2025-03-03-insecurities-remedies-i.md

 single component of my NixOS installation.
 This post, as an attempt to document my experiences for the sake of establishing a point of reference, marks the beginning of a series dedicated to hardening the different components of a NixOS system.
-Given that NixOS is a systemd-based distribution, we’ll start by focusing on systemd.
-Over the course of the series, I’ll also delve into kernel and network security, although these topics require further research and are beyond the scope of this post.
+Given that NixOS is a systemd-based distribution, we'll start by focusing on systemd.
+Over the course of the series, I'll also delve into kernel and network security, although these topics require further research and are beyond the scope of this post.

-In this installment, we’ll explore how you can harden various systemd services on your system to reduce potential attack surfaces.
+In this installment, we'll explore how you can harden various systemd services on your system to reduce potential attack surfaces.

 ## The Problem